okTurtles/group-income/docs/Information-Flow.md

 ##### 1. Create a Message
 First, we need to create a message using a selector under _'gi.contracts'_ domain.
-When we call the first `sbp` function we need to pass 3 parameters:
+When we call the first `sbp` function we need to pass three parameters:
 - `selector`: For example, _'gi.contracts/group/updateSettings/create'_ has a [_domain_ _gi.contracts/_](../frontend/model/contracts/group.js) based on a [Contract](../frontend/model/Contract.js) which will process the action _group/updateSettings/create_.
 - `data`: a set of information passed to the action when it's processed.
 - `contractId`: the current group hash where the action should take effect on.

 The `gi.contract/*/create` selector will create and return a [GIMessage](../shared/GIMessage.js) (an event) based on the parameters passed.

 > **Note:** _Contracts_ can be thought of as *distributed classes*.
 When you create a contract, you create an *instance*, similarly to how instances in [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming) can be created.
 Contracts have an internal state that is updated by *actions*.
 A contract can be a group, a user profile (identity), or any other thing.
-All current contracts can be found at [`model/contacts/`](../frontend/model/contracts/).
+All current contracts can be found at [`model/contracts/`](../frontend/model/contracts/).

 ##### 2. Perform a Mutation